au-research/ANDS-ResearchVocabularies-Registry/README.md

-# ANDS Vocabulary Services Toolkit
+# ANDS Vocabulary Services Registry

-## What the toolkit does
+## What the Registry does

-The Toolkit implements a vocabulary repository, and provides an interface to a vocabulary portal.
+The Registry implements a vocabulary metadata catalogue and repository, and provides an API interface for a vocabulary portal and for machine-to-machine clients.

 ## Installation

-### Configuration files

-#### conf/toolkit.properties

-This is the main configuration file for the Toolkit.

-Make a copy of `conf/toolkit.properties.sample` and modify it to suit.

-You will find another file `conf/version.properties` containing version information.
-Do not modify this file.
-It will be updated when you do an Ant build and copied into the generated WAR file.

-#### logback.xml

-This is the logging configuration for the Toolkit.

-#### metadatarewritemap.conf

-This is the configuration file for metadata rewriting.
-It is in Windows INI format.
-The supported sections are defined in `src/main/java/au/org/ands/vocabs/toolkit/provider/transform/PropertyRewriterTransformProvider.java`, where the values are put into the field `metadataToLookFor` in a static initializer.
-For example, `dcterms:title`, `dcterms:description`.

-#### ELDA Config template

-This is the template used in the generation of configuration ('spec') files as used by the ELDA library.
-Please refer to `conf/ANDS-ELDAConfig-template.ttl.sample` for an example.
+Please refer to `INSTALL.md` for detailed installation instructions.

-#### ELDA XSL transform

-This is the XSL transform used by SISSVoc to generate HTML pages.
-Copy lda/resources/default/transform/ands-ashtml-sissvoc.xsl into
-the resources/default/transform directory of your deployed instance of SISSVoc.

-### ant war

-You need to use the Ant build script `build.xml` to build the WAR file.

-The script assumes the existence of a directory `tomcatlib` containing a JAR file for the Servlet API.

-    mkdir tomcatlib
-    cd tomcatlib
-    cp /path/to/servlet/api/servlet-api.jar .
-    cd ..
-    ant war

 ### Tomcat deployment

-The Toolkit should be deployed in Tomcat.
+The Registry should be deployed in Tomcat.
 (Deployment to other containers may be possible; it has not been tested.)

-TODO
+## Registry functionality

+The Registry combines the functions of a metadata catalogue and a repository.
+The repository functions are known as the Vocabulary Toolkit.

 ## Toolkit functionality

-The Toolkit provides the following functions:
+The Toolkit part of the Registry provides the following functions:

 * Get Toolkit information
   * System "health check"